project-octopus/octopodes/README.md

 ## Testing

-Run the set-up script for create the test database
+Run the set-up script to create the test database

     ./setup_test.sh